sandokanCat/open-utils/README.md

 - ✅ Vanilla JS modules for validating data (JSON, carousel configs, etc.)
 - 🎨 Frontend helpers like `custom-reset.css` for modern, cross-browser design
 - 🧩 Reusable, modular code ready for integration in any web project
-- ⚙️ CLI scripts & utilities for backend and cybersecurity workflows (coming soon)
+- ⚙️ CLI scripts & backend utilities for logging, security, and API workflows
 - 📚 Clean, documented examples and best practices

 ---